wp-plugins/foliopress-wysiwyg/readme.txt

 == Upgrade Notice ==

-= 2.0.0 =
+= 2.6.8 =
-* Beta release!
-First version which utilizes new CKEditor instead of FCKEditor.
-Please test carefully after upgrade.
+* We decided to go back to FCKeditor (latest version - 2.6.8), as the new CKeditor was bringing too many new issues.

 = 0.9.22 =
 * IE9 still won't work, but try switching it to IE8 compatibility mode.
 If the upgrade takes too long, you might need to do the manual upgrade or first delete the plugin and then install it through Wordpress.
 Make sure you clear your browser cache after upgrade.